LuigiPampanin01/Python_and_HPC/README.md

 ## 📊 Output

-- Figures are saved to:
+- Figures of results are saved to:
   `results/`
+- Figures of initial data are save to:
+  `visualization/`

 - CSV-formatted results are printed to the terminal.